UCI-GDIM32-W25/mg1-R3stl3ssDr3ams/README.md

 and int _numSeeddsPlanted variables within the update functionw, as well as using that same update function to check inputs to allow for mkovement.

 ## Open-Source Assets
-If you added any other outside assets, list them here!
 - [Sprout Lands sprite asset pack](https://cupnooble.itch.io/sprout-lands-asset-pack) - character and item sprites